Chemotaxis-induced phase separation

-Comparing the fluxes in Eq.~\eqref{eq:cont-eq} with the chemotaxis term in Eq.~\eqref{eq:KS-rho}, it is evident that $\eta(\mathbf{x}, t)$ acts as an effective chemorepellent.
-Random cell motion, appearing as a separate diffusion term in Eq.~\eqref{eq:KS-rho}, is included in the population dynamics, Eq.~\eqref{eq:cont-eq}, as one of two terms in the effective chemotaxis field $\eta$.
-Thereby, diffusion is treated as a modification to the chemotactic response of the cells, and the effective field $\eta$ integrates the counteracting effects of diffusion and chemoattraction.
+Here, we defined two arbitrary reference densities $\rho_0$ and $c_0$.
+The mass-redistribution potential is a function of the local densities $\rho$ and $c$ and thus is a spatially varying field.
+Comparing the sign of the flux term in Eq.~\eqref{eq:cont-eq} with the sign of the chemotaxis term in Eq.~\eqref{eq:KS-rho}, it is evident that $\eta(\mathbf{x}, t)$ acts as an effective chemorepellent.
+The effective field $\eta$ integrates the counteracting effects of diffusion and chemoattraction: it increases with $\rho$, promoting spreading from high to low densities, and decreases with $c$, driving aggregation toward regions of high chemoattractant concentration [Eq.~\eqref{eq:eta}].

-Mathematically, the mass-redistribution potential $\eta$ resembles the chemical potential in binary phase separation with the mobility $\chi_\rho \rho$ [cf.\ Eq.~\eqref{eq:cont-eq} for ${\varepsilon = 0}$ with Model B dynamics] \cite{Hohenberg.Halperin1977,Bray2002}.
-However, the mass-redistribution potential is in general not the derivative of a free energy functional but follows its own dynamic equation, as detailed in the Supplemental Material~\cite{supplemental_material}.
-For particular model choices one can find a relation to a mathematical variational structure \cite{Horstmann2001,Wolansky2002}.
-For numerical analysis, we specifically consider the minimal Keller--Segel (mKS) model with ${\chi_\rho = \chi_c=1}$ and a linear chemoattractant production and decay term ${f = \rho-c}$ \cite{Childress.Percus1981}.
+Mathematically, the mass-redistribution potential $\eta$ resembles the chemical potential in binary phase separation with the mobility $\chi_\rho \, \rho$ [cf.\ Eq.~\eqref{eq:cont-eq} for ${\varepsilon = 0}$ with Model B] \cite{Hohenberg.Halperin1977,Bray2002}.
+However, $\eta$ is not the derivative of a free energy functional but follows its own dynamic equation; see~\cite{supplemental_material}.
+For particular model choices, one can find a relation to a mathematical variational structure \cite{Horstmann2001,Wolansky2002}.
+The numerical analysis employs the minimal Keller--Segel (mKS) model with ${\chi_\rho = \chi_c=1}$ and a linear chemoattractant production and decay term ${f = \rho-c}$ \cite{Childress.Percus1981}.
 Then, one has ${\eta = \frac{D_\rho}{T}\log\rho - c}$.
 We start our analysis with the mass-conserving dynamics where ${\varepsilon = 0}$.